-Participating entities made a core contribution equal to 2% of each lay participant's eligible compensation for the year ending December 31, 2012.
-In addition, diocesan priests assigned to locations within direct control of the Sponsor received a matching contribution equal to 50% of their elective deferrals, up to 4% of eligible compensation.
+Participating entities made a core contribution equal to 1% of each lay participant's eligible compensation for the year ended December 31, 2013.
+In addition, each lay participant received a matching contribution equal to 50% of their elective deferrals, up to 2% of eligible compensation.
+Diocesan priests assigned to locations within direct control of the Sponsor received a matching contribution equal to 50% of their elective deferrals, up to 4% of eligible compensation.
+The maximum combined employer contribution for the year ended December 31, 2013 was 2% of eligible compensation.
 Generally, eligibility for employer contributions requires that employees must complete one year of service (defined as one continuous 12-month period during which the employee worked 1,000 hours).